 Over the past few years in Ireland, most experiments have been to test batches of cosmetic botulinum toxin products, controversially evading a supposed ban on testing cosmetics products on animals.
 These have involved the most severe types of tests – Lethal Dose 50% - where animals are injected with the poison and then some allowed to deteriorate and die without being put out of their misery.
 This illustrates one of the fundamental political problems that causes animal suffering – trivial commercial interests are seen by the Government as justifying the most appalling cruelty.

 Rats, mice, frogs, cats, dogs, monkeys and many others are used for vivisection.
 Some animals are bred especially for laboratories, others are trapped in the wild.
 In some countries stolen pets and strays are used.
 As well as its use in 'pure' research, vivisection is used in developing new surgical procedures, testing new drugs, conducting psychological experiments, and in toxicity testing of innumerable household, agricultural and other products.
 Most international cosmetics companies still test on animals, even though the practice has been outlawed in the EU.
 Live animals are also used in testing weapons, in space research, in vehicle safety testing and for many other purposes.

+Often vivisection is very painful, both physically and mentally.
 Animals are locked away, often alone, in cages awaiting their turn to be poisoned, burned, blinded, injured, mutilated, starved, force-fed, sent mad, irradiated, given cancer, infected with diseases, turned into drug addicts and subjected to all kinds of painful procedures, often ending in death.
-Every hour over 20,000 animals die in the world's laboratories.
+Every hour at least 13,000 animals die in the world's laboratories.